Identifying ill-intended refugees

 Monday, February 6th, 2017 @ 2:17PM

-President Donald Trump’s executive order on “Protecting the Nation from Terrorist Attacks by Foreign Nationals,” has been met with alarm, which grew into hysteria, by opponents on the Left and some on the Right, at home and abroad.
-Though, a court order to halt the EO was not anticipated.
+President Donald Trump’s first executive order on “Protecting the Nation from Terrorist Attacks by Foreign Nationals,” has been met with objection, which grew into hysteria, by opponents on the Left and some on the Right, at home and abroad.
+The opponents turned to friendly courts, which halted the President’s orders.

-The opponents resent the new American president and his actions to protect the country, as he promised to do.
+The opponents of the immigration executive orders vehemently oppose the new American president and his actions to protect the country, as he promised to do.
 The Left joined by pro-Muslim organizations, such as the Muslim Brotherhood’s affiliated Council on American-Islamic Relations (CAIR), have been protesting the suspension of U.S. visas to Muslim refugees and travelers from only seven out of fifty Muslim-majority countries.
-The seven: Iran, Iraq, Syria, Sudan, Libya, Yemen, and Somalia, have been identified by the Obama administration as Islamic-terrorist prone countries.
+The first order suspended immigration from seven countries: Iran, Iraq, Syria, Sudan, Libya, Yemen, and Somalia.
+All have been identified by the Obama administration as Islamic-terrorist prone countries.
+The second EO omitted Iraq, after arrangements were made to increase the country’s vetting of applicants for U.S. visas.

 To prevent such individuals from entering the U.S., the executive order requests the development of a uniform screening program, which in fact would reinforce requirements that have been deliberately ignored by the Obama administration.